 In part one of this article, we saw how disbelieving a young rape victim caused tremendous harm.
 In the second part, we saw how the same myth about the frequency of false reports contributes to the frequency of custody courts mishandling domestic violence cases.
 This, in turn, undermines society’s efforts to curb intimate partner abuse.
-In the final part, we will explore how proven, effective practices can reduce human costs and provide enormous benefits for the entire country.
+In the final part, we will explore how proven, and effective practices can reduce human costs and provide enormous benefits for the entire country.

 Rape, Domestic Violence, and Child Abuse Can Be Prevented

 Mark Wynn is the leading trainer of law enforcement professionals regarding their domestic violence (DV) response.
 As a young police officer, he was offended by training that said murders could not be prevented.
 The purpose of the police was only to catch the killer afterward.
 Mark proved they were wrong by developing a successful program to prevent DV crime in Nashville.

 District Attorney Bill Delahunt noticed that almost every inmate at a nearby high-security prison had a childhood history that included domestic violence and often sexual abuse.
 He believed if he could prevent domestic violence, it would reduce all crime.
 This is precisely what he accomplished.
 A county that averaged 5-6 DV homicides enjoyed several years with no murders.

-The successful practices that became part of the original Quincy Model included strict enforcement of criminal laws, restraining orders, and probation rules together with practices that made it easier for victims to leave and a coordinated community response, dramatically reduced DV crimes.
+The successful practices that became part of the original Quincy Model included strict enforcement of criminal laws, restraining orders, and probation rules, together with practices that made it easier for victims to leave and coordinated community response, dramatically reducing DV crimes.
 Similar practices in communities like Nashville and San Diego were also successful.
-The Quincy Solution updated the successful model by using current scientific research, and new technologies like GPS.
+The Quincy Solution updated the successful model using current scientific research and new technologies like GPS.